-Applications must be submitted through the Common Application on the deadline indicated below.
+Applications must be submitted through the Common Application.
+Click below to start yours today!

 Supporting documents may be submitted after the deadline to complete a student's application.
-However, an application cannot be reviewed until all documents have been received by the admissions office.
+However, an application cannot be reviewed until all documents have been received by the Office of Admissions.

 - The Common Application, including the personal essay and University of Redlands member questions